seapagan/sp-build/README.md

 - ESLint(JS) and StyleLint(CSS) are run automatically.
 - SCSS and SASS automatically detected and compiled on the fly.
 - Typescript is integrated.
 You can use either TS or JS as required.
+- Adds favicon automatically if exists in the `src` folder.

 ## Planned functionality